How to A/B Test Your Designs with Maze

-Finish by defining missions for both Mazes: write titles and descriptions, and lay out the expected paths you expect users to take.
-Once you’re done, set the Mazes live and share the link with your testers.
+Finish by defining missions for both mazes: write titles and descriptions, and lay out the expected paths you expect users to take.
+Once you’re done, set both maze tests live, and share the link with your testers.

-💡 Tip: Avoid testing with the same participants.
+💡 Tip #1: Avoid testing with the same participants.
 For the best results, randomize the selection of testers for each test version.

 Analyze results and implement the winner 📊

 As mentioned above, it’s important to determine beforehand the metric you’ll be measuring success by.
-With Maze, you get high-level results for each mission, such as success rate, misclicks rate, and time spent on screen, as well as metrics on individual sessions such as duration of test or clicks on a page made by a tester.
+With Maze, you get high-level results for each mission, such as success rate, misclicks rate, and time spent on screen.
+You can also view metrics for individual sessions like the duration of the test or all clicks on a screen made by a tester.

-For instance, when testing user flows, you can compare the success rate of each mission for both Mazes and also look at the paths users have taken the most.
+For instance, when testing user flows, you can compare the success rate of each mission for both mazes, and also look at the paths users have taken most often.
 When testing CTAs, misclick rate and time spent on screen are important metrics to indicate performance.

-More so, you'll prevent many costly back-and-forths between the design and development teams, and focus on bringing a valuable product to market.
+More so, you'll prevent many costly back-and-forths between the design and development teams, and iterate on design before kicking off development.